 BOOKINGS FOR COVID VACCINATION

-To check your eligibility and make a booking CLICK HERE
+To make a booking CLICK HERE

 WRC vaccination clinic is providing COVID-19 vaccinations for all people in the Wellington Shire .
 The clinic has the capacity to provide mass vaccinations.
 COVID Vaccine is free for everyone living in Australia.

 In order to receive free COVID vaccine you will need to

 - Check your eligibility to receive COVID Vaccine.
 There is significant demand for safe and effective vaccines to end the COVID-19 pandemic.
 As vaccines become available, they will go to people in higher risk groups.